 Email is also a platform you own.

+Facebook is a huge referrer of traffic to your website.
+But as the social media giant changes the rules of the news feed, businesses have taken huge hits in traffic.
 An email list is yours.
 Your subscribers won’t disappear overnight because some other company has chosen to change the way they display your content.
 You own your list, and you can take it with you wherever your marketing goes.

 That’s why an email newsletter is a such a great way to stay in front of your audience.